Austin, Kentucky

 Austin is an unincorporated community located in south-central Kentucky.
-This community was founded around 1895 and is located in Barren County, Kentucky, near Barren River Lake.
-It used to have a general store in central Austin, but it was torn down as of late 2022.
+Austin is located in Barren County, Kentucky, near Barren River Lake.
+Austin is said to have been named for "Rev. Austin" and Austin, Texas.
+The Austin post office opened in 1887.
+There used to be a general store in central Austin, but it was torn down as of late 2022.